Deewiant/Mycology/readme.txt

 Mycology changelog:
 -------------------

+	2008-08-19    - Bugfix: results for the concurrency tests 5kz and "a  b" were incorrect.
 	2008-08-14    - New fingerprint: DATE.
 	2008-08-13    - I had managed to get the way y should work as a pick instruction completely wrong.
 Thanks to Johannes Laire for